Health Care Guide Information

 Signs and Symptoms:

 Feeling Pressure on the Trachea: The patient will feel something pressing the trachea.
-As the thyroid gland is located in front of the trachea so increase in size in the thyroid exerts pressure on the trachea.
+As the thyroid gland is located in front of the trachea, so increase in size in the thyroid gland exerts pressure on the trachea.

 Shortness of Breath: Pressure on the trachea may result in shortness of breath.